 My point is simply this: These visions are complementary and Musk’s passion for Mars may enable a much bigger human presence in Near Earth Space if, indeed, he can break the cost curve in getting people launched into space.

 At the end of the day, however, we are trying to solve two different problems.
 Musk is trying to make humanity a multi-planet species (guaranteeing our survival) and enable a new level of human adventure.
 These are noble and high-minded aspirations – the very top of Maslow’s Hierarchy when applied at the level of an entire civilization.
-I have confidence Musk will make them a reality for the benefit of us all.
-I support his vision.
+I have confidence Musk will make this dream a reality for the benefit of us all.
+His vision is an important one.

-But I’m trying to solve a different problem, more low-brow by comparison.
-I want to solve the dilemma of wage stagnation and job polarization and a declining middle class.
-I want to resolve the coming fiscal and demographics crises our nation faces in the back half of the century.
-I want to enable a 50 or 100-year run of explosive economic growth in America driven by the massive build-out of a civilization in Near Earth space.
-I want to make sure our children have decent jobs, incomes, and prospects well into the future even in a world of increasing globalization, automation, Artificial Intelligence, and rapid technology change.
+I’m trying to solve a different problem, more low-brow by comparison.
+I want to solve the dilemmas of wage stagnation and a declining middle class while ensuring our children have decent jobs, incomes, and prospects well into the future even in a world of increasing globalization, automation, Artificial Intelligence, and rapid technology change.
 I’m working at the lower tier’s of Maslow’s Hierarchy.

 At the end of the day, I want to find a viable means for people in the middle class to build the kind of savings necessary for that ticket to Mars and make it something all Americans can both aspire to and that our jobs and incomes can pay for (without having to cash out the house and the life savings).

-To get to a vision of one million people on Mars, I think we need to target 10 million colonists in near earth space who have learned to build large structures in space and have the dynamism, confidence, and spirt to settle Mars in large numbers.
+To get to a vision of one million people on Mars, I think we need four million colonists in near earth space who have learned to live in space and have the dynamism, confidence, and spirt to settle Mars in large numbers.
 Those people will be different than we are today.
 They’ll be bolder, more confident, possessed of unlimited can-do spirit.
 They’ll be more like our forefathers than us.
 Hit the milestone of millions living in Near Earth Space and Mars is a slam dunk along with the rest of the Solar System.

 With this section, I have argued that we are pursuing the wrong vision for America’s space program.
 Space exploration is an inherently small-scale business that cannot achieve scale or connect with the public in a sustainable way and we have failed to rally funding or public will for the better part of two generations.
 It has not worked for the last 50 years and it will not work for the next 50.
 It is time to try something different.

 I have offered an alternative vision of Frontier Dominance, which entails a focused, large-scale effort to reduce the cost of living and working in Near-Earth space by 99% or more.
 I have argued that such a program will require funding for NASA in the range of $200 billion per year and that it is a program and an aspiration that can fundamentally connect with bedrock American values including: